haipinglu/my-hugo-academic-web/README.md

 git submodule update --init --recursive
 ```

-If `hugo` now, several security errors will be reported.
+[*This problem is gone when last checked 17 April 2022*] If `hugo` now, several security errors will be reported.
 I had a hard time with this.
 Eventually, by Googling *"WC_POST_CSS" is not whitelisted in policy "security.funcs.getenv"*, I found the solution at https://stackoverflow.com/questions/70429317/blogdownserve-site-fails-to-produce-template-site:

 The config file is config/_default/config.yaml in your website project.
 Add
 ```sh